Muddz/StyleableToast/README.md

 ### Features

+- Define all setting in a styles.xml and just pass the style in the constructor.
 - Set background color of the toast.
 - Set the corner radius of the toast get shapes like, flat, slightly rounded square or rounded.
 - Set the alpha/transparency of your toast.